JustinTArthur/vsfieldkit/docs/usage.rst

         or de-interlaced.

     :param int top_blank_width:
-        Width in pixels of the top-left black bar, including any horizontal fade.
+        Width in pixels of the top-left black bar at its longest, including any horizontal fade.
 If not supplied, assumed to be 65% of the top line.
         Set to 0 to not attempt top line repair.

     :param int bottom_blank_width:
-        Width in pixels of the bottom-right black bar, including any horizontal fade.
+        Width in pixels of the bottom-right black bar at its longest, including any horizontal fade.
 If not supplied, assumed to be 65% of the bottom line.
 Set to 0 to not attempt bottom line repair.

     :param continuity_radius:
         Number of rows next to the black bar to use as input for interpolating